Narwee suburb profile

 Narwee property market performance

-Sales activity has been relatively low, with 13 houses and 4 units sold in the past 12 months.
-Houses are taking longer to sell, with a median of 40 days on the market, compared to 22 days for units, suggesting a quicker turnover in the unit market.
+Sales activity has been modest, with 8 houses and 8 units sold over the last 12 months.
+Houses are taking longer to sell, with a median of 39 days on the market, compared to just 7 days for units, suggesting a quicker turnover in the unit market.

-The rental market in Narwee has seen stability for houses, with no change in average rent over the last 12 months, while units have experienced a 5.8% increase in rent, reflecting a stronger demand for rental units.
+The rental market in Narwee has remained stable, with no change in average rent for both houses and units over the last 12 months.
+Houses command an average rent of $850, while units average $525, reflecting steady demand in the rental sector.

 | Houses | Units | |